 Join our work!
 You can make these programs a success.
 We meet the last Thursday of the month 9:30 am-11 am.
 Contact A&C Committee Co-Chairs Jane Stevens for meeting location.

 Projects in Progress:

-Arts & Business Resource Directory: Artists, presenters, business owners submit your application to be included in our resource directory.
+Artists Resource Directory: Artists, presenters, business owners submit your application to be included in our resource directory.

 Chicago Artist Support Programs

-Organizations & Community Members on A&C Committee: We average 12 community and organization members attending each monthly meeting and have a large mailing list to keep community members information of our monthly meeting progress.
+Organizations & Community Members on A&C Committee: We average 12 community and organization members attending each monthly meeting and have a large mailing list to keep community members informed of our monthly meeting progress.
 Join our committee and e-mailing list!

 - Community Cultural Calendar: Starting with our one-page monthly calendar summaries, we are now able to list all community cultural events on our website.
-By incorporating all of events of Chicago’s Native organizations, you can find all the Chicago’s Native events in one place.
+By incorporating all of the events of Chicago’s Native organizations, you can find all Chicago’s Native events in one place.
 Contact us/Monica Rickert to post your events or receive a one-page flyer to distribute and post.“An important advantage of A&C Committee is that it offers the opportunity to get the word out on community activities … people are interested in Arts and Culture.” ~ Dorene Wiese

 - Initiated Native Foods Menu during Native American Heritage Month at the Field Museum’s Bistro: “The Field Museum Native Menu project was a first for the museum … to incorporate the Native American menu into an overall Field Museum schedule vs. incorporating the new menu as part of a particular event or exhibition.”
 Louis Delgado